feddelegrand7/mini007/README.md

 # After several interactions, summarise and clear the conversation history
 polar_bear_researcher$clear_and_summarise_messages()
 #> ✔ Conversation history summarised and appended to system prompt.
-#> ℹ Summary: The user inquired if polar bears are dangerous to humans, and the assistant confirmed in one sentenc...
+#> ℹ Summary: The conversation involved a user asking if polar bears are dangerous to humans, and the assistant re...
 polar_bear_researcher$messages
 #> [[1]]
 #> [[1]]$role
 #> [1] "system"
 #>
 #> [[1]]$content
 #> [1] "You are an expert in polar bears, you task is to collect information about polar bears.
-Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user inquired if polar bears are dangerous to humans, and the assistant confirmed in one sentence that they can be, citing their size, strength, and predatory behavior."
+Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The conversation involved a user asking if polar bears are dangerous to humans, and the assistant responded that polar bears can indeed be dangerous because they are powerful predators that may attack when threatened or hungry."
 ```

 This method summarises all previous conversations into a paragraph and